Swashbuckler

 2. Select Create new at the bottom of the dropdown

-3. Choose a type for the new entry
+3. Choose a template for the new entry

 4. The new entry is created and inserted as a mention in one step